 (24) Documents and evidence provided to or obtained by the superintendent in an investigation of any suspected or actual fraudulent viatical settlement acts or fraudulent insurance acts: division (E)(1) of section 3916.18 of the Revised Code.

 As statutes are enacted or amended and rules are promulgated or revised, the list of confidentiality provisions provided in this rule may be subject to change.
-Any changes that occur before the time of the five-year rule review process for this rule shall be available on the department's website.
+Any changes that occur before the time of the five-year rule review process for this rule shall be available to any requester by making a request to the department's office of legal services.

 (G) Restricting and logging access to confidential personal information in computerized personal information systems (as required by divisions (B)(4) and (B)(9) of section 1347.15 of the Revised Code)